 CCAC Marketing and Newsroom

-Allegheny County Council honored recent graduates of the Community College of Allegheny County FireVEST scholarship program during the council’s meeting on October 22 at the Allegheny County Courthouse.
-The eight CCAC program graduates were recognized for their academic achievements and their commitment to serve as volunteer firefighters in their respective communities for the next five years.
+Allegheny County has issued proclamations honoring recent graduates of the Community College of Allegheny County FireVEST scholarship program.
+The seven CCAC program graduates are being recognized for their academic achievements and their commitment to serve as volunteer firefighters in their respective communities for the next five years.

 Today, the Community College of Allegheny County broke ground on the college’s new Workforce Training Center on the college’s Allegheny Campus on the North Side.
 The groundbreaking is a celebration of CCAC’s ongoing capital campaign that to date has raised in excess of $65 million through a collaboration among the state, Allegheny County, corporations, foundations and CCAC to further align the college with 21st century workforce demands.

 The Community College of Allegheny County’s Barber School at CCAC’s Homewood-Brushton Center is offering free haircuts Monday to Thursday, from 10:00 a.m. to 4:00 p.m.
 The haircuts are provided by students in their final semester and are supervised by the instructor.
 Interested individuals can make an appointment in person or by calling 412.237.2591.
 The center is following all COVID–19 safety guidelines, including rigorous cleaning, social distancing and the wearing of face coverings.

 The Community College of Allegheny County will host a Virtual Open House on Saturday, November 14, from 10:00 a.m. to 12:00 p.m.
 This event will provide prospective students, their family members and friends with an opportunity to learn more about the CCAC enrollment process, academic program options, student engagement opportunities and more.
 Attendees will learn how students can save up to $63,000 by spending their first two years at CCAC.